 We are investing in two key interventions as part of a ‘Mustard Seed Strategy’.
 Firstly through a development programme run in local centres we will equip and mobilise local lay people as evangelists, leaders, pastors and planters.
 At the same time a new network of 'Ambassadors’ will be launched across the Diocese to catalyse partnership and generosity between parishes.

 As local people are equipped and a spreading network of support from other parishes is established we expect to see mission flourish at ‘Community Hubs’ where new people will be reached, disciples grown and new forms of worshipping community emerge.

-This is where you come in!
-We need a servant-hearted, energetic and encouraging leader to roll-out and drive the delivery of our programme of work with people in poverty.
-Working closely with the Director of Making and Nurturing Disciples and the People in Poverty working group, the role involves initiating the Stepping Up development programme; launching the Mustard Seed Ambassadors initiative; developing a vision and resources for Community Hubs, and participating in the creation of the key funding bid.
+We need a servant-hearted, energetic and experienced leader to roll-out and drive the delivery of our programme of work with people in poverty.
+Working closely with the Director of Making and Nurturing Disciples and the People in Poverty working group, the role involves initiating the development programme; launching the Ambassadors initiative; developing resources for Community Hubs, and participating in the creation of the key funding bid.

 You will be a Christian wholeheartedly committed to worship and witness, with an understanding of poverty in various contexts and a heart for people in the most deprived parts of our diocese.
-You will be comfortable working within a Church of England structures and cultures; able to handle complexity and initiate change.
+You will be experienced at working within Church of England structures, and able to handle complexity and initiate change.
 You will be highly motivated and well-organised, and adept at equipping and enabling others to flourish.

 To discuss this opportunity further, contact Richard White, Director of Making and Nurturing Disciples, in the first instance by email at Richard.White@yorkdiocese.org.